jbutcher21/aiclass/README.md

     - If you cannot install Docker, let us know in advance; we will provide alternatives during the session.
   - Verify Docker is running: `docker --version` and `docker run hello-world`
   - Ensure at least 4 GB RAM is allocated to Docker (Settings → Resources).
-  - Pull the workshop container image ahead of time:
+  - Pull the workshop container image ahead of time (will be available one week before class):
     - `docker pull senzing/summit-bootcamp-2025`
   - If you can also, do these two pulls to get a local AI model:
     - docker run -d --name ollama -p 11434:11434 -v ollama:/root/.ollama ollama/ollama:latest